 WASHINGTON, DC, the belly of the beast of international military and corporate power, is also a place of activism.
 It is where we come to speak truth to power in the streets and in the halls and assemblies of power.
-But you wouldn’t know about this activism based on what is covered in the corporate media.
-Even so-called progressive cable news outlets tend to focus instead on the jockeying of electoral politics with a distinct neoliberal bias.
+But you won’t hear these voices on corporate media.
+Even so-called progressive cable news outlets focus instead on the jockeying of electoral politics with a distinct neoliberal bias.

 The show airs Fridays 10-11am EST on 89.3 FM, WPFW Pacifica Radio, in the Washington, D.C.
 DMV area and the broadcast signal also reaches into portions of Delaware, Pennsylvania and West Virginia.
-In addition, “On the Ground” is streamed live on wpfwfm.org, distributed by Pacifica and picked up regularly by Pacifica affiliates around the U.S. The shows are archived permanently on our show website, www.onthegroundshow.org.
-The Friday time slot on WPFW began on April 8, 2016 but the show first aired as the Thursday edition of “Community Watch and Comment,” 11 am-noon.
-The show streams live at wpfwfm.org and is archived there for two weeks.
+The Friday time slot began on April 8, 2016 but the show first aired as the Thursday edition of “Community Watch and Comment,” 11 am-noon.
+In addition, “On the Ground” streams live at wpfwfm.org and is archived there for two weeks.
 This site, www.onthegroundshow.org, includes a permanent audio archive of the show.